 - (i) A competitor doesn't show up to the race.
-(DNC) Competitors that did not come to the course area shall score one point plus the number of competitors in the race. - (ii) A competitor couldn't make it over the starting line.
-(DNS) Competitors that did not cross the start line shall score one point plus the number of competitors in the race. - (iii) A competitor did not cross the finishing line.
-(DNF) Competitors that did not cross the finish line shall score one point plus the number of competitors in the race.
+(DNC) Competitors that did not come to the course area shall score two points plus the number of competitors in the race. - (ii) A competitor couldn't make it over the starting line.
+(DNS) Competitors that did not cross the start line shall score two points plus the number of competitors in the race. - (iii) A competitor did not cross the finishing line.
+(DNF) Competitors that did not cross the finish line shall score the number of competitors in the race.